Frequent Questions on North Korea

 Is it safe to visit North Korea?

 Personal safety in Pyongyang is very high and crime against foreigners is very low.
-As long as you follow local laws, there is no reason to be concerned about your safety.
 Over the past few years, we have brought more than a hundred volunteers to the DPRK and nobody has ever had a serious problem.
+Recent detentions have affected American citizens, and we do not bring any Americans, Koreans or Japanese for our programs.
+We engage in a pre-program safety briefing for all workshop leaders.
+We strongly recommend following local laws and information in the briefing.
 We also have excellent relationships with major foreign embassies in Pyongyang, who stand ready to assist should there be any serious issues.

 What can I tell my mother so she stops worrying that I will get arrested?